 We arrived at Cremeria San Stefano to find a small crowd gathered around the shop front.
 The place

 is well known, queues do happen.
 Luckily it was a gaggle of American visitors being frogmarched around the city by a tour guide.
-He was mansplaining how to order a gelato, going through in minute detail the ingredients of each one.
+He was mansplaining how to order a gelato, going through the ingredients of each one in minute detail.

 We snuck past and got served well before the guide wrapped up his spiel and the shop filled with well informed Americans.